otto-link/GNode/architecture.md

+# Architecture

 # Introduction

 **GNode** is a lightweight and extensible C++ framework for building node-based graphs.
 It allows you to define nodes, connect them through input/output ports, and process data through a directed graph structure.

-**GNode** is designed to be:
+GNode is designed to be:

 - **Modular**: you create only the nodes you need
 - **Type-safe**: strong typing of ports and attributes